SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h3>assignment</h3>

+Setting a variable/constant to a value is known as assignment.
 = is used as the assignment operator in most programming languages sh is special in its assignment operator, since it does not allows spaces on either side SCSS/Sass uses : as the assignment operator.